MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/audio-conferencing-in-office-365/setting-up-the-meeting-migration-service-mms.md

 ### <a name="how-do-i-run-meeting-migration-manually-for-a-user"></a>Como executo a Migração de Reunião manualmente para um usuário?
 <a name="Troubleshooting"> </a>

-Além das migrações automáticas de reunião, você também pode executar a migração de reunião manualmente para um usuário executando o cmdlet **Start-CsExMeetingMigration**.
-Este cmdlet adiciona o usuário na fila de migração de reunião.
-O Meeting Migration Service lerá a solicitação do usuário e migrará sua reunião.
-Você pode verificar o status da migração da reunião com o cmdlet **Get-CsMeetingMigrationStatus**.
+In addition to the automatic meeting migrations, you can also run the meeting migration manually for a user by running the cmdlet **Start-CsExMeetingMigration**.
+This cmdlet adds the user in meeting migration queue.
+Meeting Migration Service will read the user request and migrate their meetings.
+You can check the status of meeting migration by cmdlet **Get-CsMeetingMigrationStatus**.

 Este é um exemplo que inicia a migração da reunião para o usuário ashaw@contoso.com: